-The media tends to frame the conversation about undocumented students through the lens of Hispanic and Latinx immigrants, despite the prevalence of undocumented immigrants who are Asian, Pacific Islander, or Black.
+The media tends to center the conversation about undocumented students on Hispanic and Latinx immigrants, despite the prevalence of undocumented immigrants who are Asian, Pacific Islander, or Black.
 The experiences of undocuLatinx students, undocuBlack students, and undocuAsian students are not the same.
-For example, undocumented Black immigrants are detained and deported at 5 times the rate of any other demographic (Scott, 2017).
-Programs and resources centered on the undocuLatinx experience can keep undocuAsian and undocuBlack students in the shadows.
+For example, undocumented Black immigrants are detained and deported at 5 times the rate of any other demographic group (Scott, 2017).
+Programs and resources centered only on the undocuLatinx experience can keep undocuAsian and undocuBlack students in the shadows.